Lohmann: For his new book, author Dean King explores Yosemite and the life of John Muir

 While sitting at a campfire one night, Johnson suggested the time had come to make Yosemite a national park.
 Muir scoffed, saying the idea had never gained traction in the past.

 Johnson insisted.
-He said if Muir would write two articles for his magazine, laying out the facts and telling the story and firing up readers, Johnson could use his influence in Washington to win the political support needed to have a bill introduced in Congress.
+He said if Muir would write two articles for his magazine, laying out the facts, telling the story and firing up readers, Johnson could use his influence in Washington to win the political support needed to have a bill introduced in Congress.

 Muir wrote, Johnson lobbied and Yosemite did indeed become a national park.
 Their continued work led later to development of the national park system.